anwulika-1/AirBnB_clone/README.md

 create your data model
 manage (create, update, destroy, etc) objects via a console / command interpreter store and persist objects to a file (JSON file)
 The first piece is to manipulate a powerful storage system.
-This storage engine will give us an abstraction between My object andHow they are stored and persisted.
+This storage engine will give us an abstraction between My object and How they are stored and persisted.

 Web static